ibi-group/otp-middleware/docs/live-tracking.md

 The file contains a list of actions defined by an agency ID and a fully-qualified trigger class:

 Bus notifications are currently sent when a traveler approaches a transit stop on a specific itinerary.
+If the traveler stops live tracking using `/endtracking` or `/forciblyendtracking`, a request to cancel previous bus notifications in that tracked journey is sent.

 Bus notification messages are stored under the applicable `TrackedJourney`.

 ```yaml